tongdaxu/VQ-VAE-from-Gaussian-VAE/Readme.md

 # State-of-the-Art VQ-VAE from Gaussian VAE without Training!
 * We train a Gaussian VAE, convert it into VQ-VAE with almost 100% codebook usage, and keeps reconstruction performance!
-* Pre-trained models can be found in [Huggingface](https://huggingface.co/xutongda/GQModel)
-* As flexible to setup as VQ-VAE, supporting: codebook size, codebook dimension, codebook number
+* As flexible to setup as VQ-VAE, supporting: codebook size, codebook dimension, codebook number.
+* Pre-trained models can be found in [[Huggingface]](https://huggingface.co/xutongda/GQModel)
+* Paper can be found in [[Arxiv]](https://arxiv.org/abs/2512.06609)

 # Quick Start
 ## Install dependency